Colorado Labor Laws Guide

 Bereavement leave

-Unless there is this requirement in their own policy, a company is not required to provide bereavement leave.
+Unless this requirement is in their own policy, private employers aren’t required to provide bereavement leave.

 Vacation time

-However, if they offer this benefit, they may implement a “use-it-or-lose-it” policy, requiring the employees to use their vacation time by a set date.
+However, if they offer this benefit, employers may implement a “use-it-or-lose-it” policy, requiring the employees to use their vacation time by a set date.

-If there are no previously established company policies, employers do not need to provide holiday leave.
+If no previously established company policies exist, private employers don’t need to provide holiday leave to their employees.

 Child labor laws in Colorado